 How Much Can You Contribute to a SEP?

 You can contribute up to 25% of your earned income.
 This is your net income after business expenses.
 There's a maximum contribution of $58,000 in 2021.

 How Much Do You Have to Contribute for Employees?

 You must contribute the same percentage of income for your employees as you do for yourself.
 For instance, let's say you contribute 20% of your eligible compensation to the plan.
 In that case, you must also make a contribution for each eligible employee in the amount of 20% of their eligible compensation.

 Employees are eligible for contributions if:

-- They have worked for you three out of the past five years
+- They have worked for you three out of the past five years.

-- Are age 21 or older
+- They are age 21 or older.

-You have until your tax filing deadline plus extensions to make contributions to your SEP for the previous year.
+You have until your tax filing deadline (plus extensions) to make contributions to your SEP for the previous year.
 The IRS has a great section on SEP IRAs that covers additional rules.